Not everyone needs or wants a full time financial overseer.

 Look for one who really understands that investment management is just one part of a much bigger job.

-Because wealth management is very different from an investment advisor's job of investing without concern for an individual client's level of volatility, risk, or after tax returns.
+Because wealth management is very different from an investment advisor's job of investing without concern for an individual client's level of volatility, risk capacity, or after tax returns.

-Because key elements of a good plan, like tax efficiency over time, insurance or estate planning decisions are not as easily measured and should be tailored to evolving personal circumstances and goals.
+Because key elements of a good plan, like tax efficiency over time, insurance safety nets or estate planning decisions are less readily measured and need to respond to your evolving personal circumstances and goals.

 Because it should meet your goals, with the minimum risk required to get you there.